-- INFO (from the Program and System Information Protocol (PSIP)) - PAT (Program Association Table) The PAT tells the decoder how many programs are in a stream and points to the Program Map Tables (PMTs) that contain the information where the parts for any given program can be found. - PMT (Program Map Table) The PMT points to the component video, audio, and data streams that make up the program. - MGT (Master Guide Table) The MGT defines the type, packet identifiers, and PSIP tables in the transport stream.
+- INFO (from the Program and System Information Protocol (PSIP)) - PAT (Program Association Table) The PAT tells the decoder how many programs are in a stream and points to the Program Map Tables (PMTs) that contain the information where the parts for any given event can be found. - PMT (Program Map Table) The PMT points to the component video, audio, and data streams that make up the program.
+Parts in this context are the video stream (normally one), the audio streams, and the data streams. - MGT (Master Guide Table) The MGT defines the type, packet identifiers, and PSIP tables in the transport stream.
 Only the System Time Table (STT) is not defined in the MGT tables.
-Press ENT and the UP and DOWN navigation buttons to scroll through the tables. - VCT (Virtual Channel Table) The VCT tabulates virtual channel attributes for tuning. - RRT (Region Rating Table) The RRT indicates the ratings for various countries. - STT (System Time Table) The SST indicates the time. - EIT (Event Information Table) The EIT lists the events and information for the virtual channels.
+Press ENT and the UP and DOWN navigation buttons to scroll through the tables. - VCT (Virtual Channel Table) The VCT tabulates virtual channel attributes for tuning. - RRT (Region Rating Table) The RRT indicates the ratings for various countries - STT (System Time Table) The SST indicates the time

+• EIT (Event Information Table) - lists the programs and information for the virtual channels.
 The information includes, name, start time, and duration.
-Press ENT and the UP and DOWN navigation buttons to scroll through the events. - EPG (Electronic Program Guide) The EPG indicates a list of the programs and the times the programs occur.
+Press ENT and the UP and DOWN navigation buttons to scroll through the programs.

+- EPG (Electronic Program Guide) The EPG indicates a list of the programs and the times the programs occur.
 Press ENT and the UP and DOWN navigation buttons to scroll through the programs. - BW (Bandwidth) The BW screen displays the trend data, total bandwidth, and bandwidth per program.